 Disturbances in Exfoliation/Eruption

 Ectopically erupting permanent teeth follow an abnormal path.
 This may cause either premature root resorption and early loss of erupted primary teeth or the opposite, when root resorption does not occur and primary teeth are retained.
 Ectopic eruption may be associated with any tooth.
 Crowding may be seen in the lower anterior region when the permanent incisors erupt lingual to the primary incisors.

 Early or late loss of primary teeth is sometimes associated with systemic conditions.
-Cleidocranial dysostosis, Down Syndrome, hypothyroidism, and hypopituitarism are conditions associated with retention of primary teeth.
-Conditions associated with premature exfoliation are hypophosphatasia, histiocytosis X, hyperthyroidism and cyclic neutropenia.
+Cleidocranial dysostosis, Trisomy 21 (Down Syndrome), hypothyroidism, and hypopituitarism are conditions associated with retention of primary teeth.
+Conditions associated with premature exfoliation are hypophosphatasia, Langerhans cell histiocytosis, hyperthyroidism, and cyclic neutropenia.

 Your session is about to expire.
 Do you want to continue logged in?